-Famed for his unique leopard print hairstyle and his fast rise to the top of jiu jitsu’s competitive scene, Mike Fowler achieved his black belt under Lloyd Irvin in 3.5 years being the first athlete to complete the curriculum of Irvin’s highly marketed “Grappling Blue Print” program.
-Although Fowler was once Irvin’s star pupil winning against many big names of the sport, in 2012 Mike would leave the team in less then amicable terms.
+Mike Fowler is a jiu-jitsu black belt who gained recognition for his unique leopard print hairstyle and his fast rise to the top of grappling’s competitive scene, achieving his black belt under coach Lloyd Irvin in 3.5 years – the first athlete to complete the curriculum of Irvin’s highly marketed “Grappling Blue Print” program.
+Although Fowler was once Irvin’s star pupil winning against many big names of the sport, in 2012 Mike would leave the team in less than amicable terms.

 Full Name: Michael Lee Fowler